manandbytes/apitooling/README.md

 Step 4: verify output/20121219/your.plugin/report.xml exists
 Step 5: cp antSetup/web/analysis.xsl antSetup/output/20121219/your.plugin/    (move xsl into same folder as your report) Step 6: View in web browser, see the ugly progress

+origin

+This was originally part of the git repo found at  git://git.eclipse.org/gitroot/pde/eclipse.pde.ui.git, however the ant tasks were bundled in the same plugin when clearly they should be broken out.

+The package named net.oxbeef.apitools.core.ant is a clone of the ant tasks in pde.ui, and are essentially (I think?) unchanged.
+All other work is original or possibly broken out of those classes into utility classes.
+Many other classes have been brought in from other eclipse plugins (such as IMemento and XMLMemento) to help clean up the xml handling and report generation.

+Necessarily, this project is an EPL project.